IeuanGol/ALVIS.js/README.md

 Discord.js:
   We use the [Discord Node.js API](https://discord.js.org) for interfacing with Discord's servers.

-API.AI:
+DialogFlow:
-  We make use of [Google's api.ai](https://api.ai) servers using the [apiai](https://www.npmjs.com/package/apiai) Node.js package.
+  We make use of [Google's DialogFlow](https://dialogflow.com) servers using the [apiai](https://www.npmjs.com/package/apiai) Node.js package.
 This is used to interface with Google's servers to handle and classify bot chat queries.

 r6stats.com:
   We send web requests to [api.r6stats.com](https://r6stats.com) to retrieve player stats for [Rainbow Six Siege](https://rainbow6.ubisoft.com).